 It’s dark, but some blurry sounds are triggering his consciousness.
-A blank light falling as if from a light bulb, spreading across the room slowly.
+A pale light falling as if were from a light bulb, spreading across the room slowly.
 He wants to scream because of the sudden gush of pain searing through his left arm.
-I am feeling pain, means I am not dead: thought Josh with his senses getting in place once again.
+I am feeling pain, means I am not dead: thought Josh, with his senses getting in place once again.

 “I thought… you will kill me”, said Josh, still on the floor but laying with his face to the ceiling, mouth red with blood.

-“Nocturne Op.9 No.2” replied the man with an unmistakeably English accent.
-“This music always bring the dark on my surface”.
+“Nocturne Op.9 No.2,” replied the man with an unmistakeably English accent.
+“This music always brings the dark on my surface.”

 “You are not traumatized, why?” answered the man with another question.

-“I am not dead, and you are my bigger concern here”, Josh can now form words properly again, though blood in his mouth is still making uncomfortable for him to speak.
+“I am not dead, and you are my bigger concern here,” Josh can now form words properly again, though blood in his mouth is still making it uncomfortable for him to speak.